 Terrestrial food chains depend on streams and riparian areas as well.
 For example, their flowing waters create microclimates that often host the first plant life to emerge in the spring.
 Black bears will sometimes seek out these plants even while ice can still be found along the stream edges.
 Mink, fisher, bobcat and owls follow soon behind to seek out the frogs and salamanders endemic to these areas.

 The ACF’s Conservation Easement contains strict protections for riparian areas to safeguard water quality even beyond the ACF’s borders.
-Due to their importance to many types of wildlife, this Management Plan recognizes the vulnerability of riparian areas to nearby human disturbances.
-Avoiding construction of new trail construction within 100 meters of streambanks extends protections to the broad ecological services riparian areas provide.
+Due to their importance to many types of wildlife, this Management Plan recognizes the vulnerability of riparian areas and their broad far-ranging ecological functions to nearby human disturbances.

-************************